 2. Provide publicly funded vaccines free of charge to eligible Ontario clients, and in accordance with all applicable laws, Ministry of Health recommendations, and guidelines.

-If you fit this criteria, please complete the steps below to enroll in the COVID-19 Vaccine Immunization Program before you will be able to order vaccines.
+If you fit meet the criteria, you must complete the steps below to enroll in the COVID-19 Vaccine Immunization Program before you will be able to order vaccines.

 Step One: